rasulkireev/apw/src/content/books/pragmatic-thinking-and-learning.md

   - Stage 4: Profcient
   - Stage 5: Expert
     - Statistically, there aren’t very many experts—probably something on the order of 1 to 5 percent of the population
+- when you are a novice you should follow rules, and as you move up the ladder you should start listening to intuition more.
+- the best way to learn is to watch and imitate
+- once you are and expert, you can't just stop. you will have to keep practicing to remain up there at the top.
 - Expand on the idea of learning with your R-mode and then following with the L-mode.
   - The reason that metaphors help people in the learning process is that it activates the R-mode in your brain.
   - Create creative problems for yourself to help in the learning process.
 For example, try taking 2 seemingly unrelated terms and finding a connection between them like the author did here: